gtvj/gtvj.github.io/_posts/2019-10-30-what-being-a-manager-taught-me-about-myself.md

 There are many, many things that are a good fit for me - and I've identified a career path that is very well suited to these: **being a technical specialist/lead**.

 As I reflect on this, I realise I was very fortunate to have learned this about myself quite early in my career.
-It forced me to proactively identify and pursue a career path that would work for me and allow me to make a significant contribution to an organisation's success.
+It forced me to proactively identify and pursue a career path that would allow me to make a significant contribution to an organisation's success while also being well-tailored to my personal attributes.